Right-wing dictatorship: Asia

-Right-wing dictatorships in Asia emerged during the early 1930s, as military regimes seized power from local constitutional democracies.
+Right-wing dictatorships in Asia emerged during the early 1930s, as military regimes seized power from local constitutional democracies and monarchies.
 The phenomenon soon spread to other countries with the military occupations driven by the militarist expansion of the Empire of Japan.
 After the end of World War II, Asian right-wing dictatorships took on a decidedly anti-communist role in the Cold War, with many being backed by the United States.